javatures/cid-proj-1-good-call/README.md

 A person or Person that is not oneself.

-    You don't have a soul, Docter.
+    You don't have a soul, Doctor.
 You are a soul.
 You have a body, temporarily.

 #### Scoop